streamnative/pulsar-hub/data-processing/pulsar-flink/1.15.1.1/pulsar-flink-new.md

 | `source.stop.after-message-id` | (none)                     | String             | (Optional) message id used to specify a stop position but include the given message in the consuming result for the unbounded sql source.
 Pass in a message id representation in `ledgerId:entryId:partitionId`, such as `12:2:-1`.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | `topics`                       | (none)                     | List&lt;String&gt; | Topic name(s) the table reads data from.
 It can be a single topic name or a list of topic names separated by a semicolon symbol (`;`) like `topic-1;topic-2`.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |

-However, besides these Pulsar SQL connector options, you can configure the underlying Pulsar DataStream Connector using the connector options defined in [Apache Pulsar Source Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/pulsar/#source-configurable-options) and [Apache Pulsar Sink Connector]([subscription type]([Apache Pulsar Source Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/pulsar/#sink-configurable-options) using `WITH` clause.
+Besides these Pulsar SQL connector options, you can configure the underlying Pulsar DataStream connector using the connector options defined in [Apache Pulsar Source Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/pulsar/#source-configurable-options) and [Apache Pulsar Sink Connector]([subscription type]([Apache Pulsar Source Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/pulsar/#sink-configurable-options) using the `WITH` clause.

 ## Features